Explore Sydney’s top dog-friendly beaches with off-leash areas, calm waters, and great facilities for pets and owners.

 11. Kutti Beach in Vaucluse

-One of Sydney’s best secret beaches is Kutti Beach, a small strip of sand quietly tucked away between Parsley Bay Reserve and Watsons Bay in Vaucluse.
+Kutti Beach is one of Sydney’s best-kept secrets: a small strip of sand nestled between Parsley Bay Reserve and Watsons Bay in Vaucluse.

-Dogs are only allowed on the beach and in the water on a lead, but you’ll find many dogs running in and out of the water, and nobody seems to mind.
+While dogs are technically only allowed on the beach and in the water on a lead, you’ll often see them running freely in and out of the water, and most visitors don’t seem to mind.

 Check the Woollahra Municipal Council website for more information.